Commissioners: “We will continue to value, respect, and support all individuals as we serve the people of Boulder County.” Read full message.

 Staffing

-Boulder County Parks and Open Space, Boulder County Sheriff’s Office Wildland Fire Management, along with numerous local and federal fire departments, will be conducting the burns.
+Boulder County Parks & Open Space, Boulder County Sheriff’s Office Wildland Fire Management, along with numerous local and federal fire departments, conduct prescribed burns.
 The project areas are well contained by trails and roads, and fire hoses and fire engines will completely surround the area during the duration of the burns.
-Firefighting resources will remain on site until the fire is confirmed as being controlled by significant weather conditions or determined to be out.
+Firefighting resources will remain on site until the fire is out or controlled by weather conditions.

 Benefits of Prescribed Fire